The driver does not work with any newer models, including all models ending in G (530G, 600-series [630G, 640G, 670G], 700-series [770G, 780G], etc.).

 How to determine what Frequency my pump uses¶

-If you turn your pump around in first line on right side you will see special 3 letter code.
-First two letters determine frequency type and last one determines color.
+On the back of the pump you will find a line detailing your model number along with a special 3 letter code.
+The first two letters determine the frequency type and the last one determines color.
 Here are possible values for Frequency: